MicrosoftDocs/mesh-docs/mesh/Resources/immersive-spaces-known-issues.md

 ### Audio

-1. Synchronize speaker and microphone selection between Teams and Mesh.
+1. Currently, speaker and microphone selection are not synchronized between Teams and Mesh.
+You will need to double-check that the correct audio devices are selected on the pre-join screen when you go into immersive space.

-1. Users need to be informed when network may affect Audio Quality; Continuous Improvement in Audio Quality.
+1. Users who are experiencing poor network connection may hear audio quality issues as a result.
+There is currently no warning message for poor network quality.
+We'll be implementing this soon, as well as working continuously to improve overall audio quality.

 1. Users can be denied Mic Permissions, leading to the mic being muted without warning.